 With my second, I packed his framed senior poster as a member of the state championship football team.
 That one went right back in the car for the ride home on move-in day.

 Message received people, my third will not have to suffer the indignity of framed memorabilia.
 There is hope, however, a smattering of family pictures will be deemed acceptable and anything that has to do with the family pet is much adored and without restrictions which honestly stings a little.

 3. Flying the flag

 For as much as frames are out, flags are in.
-American flags, school flags, state flags and others with sayings parents would rather not be privy to are proudly displayed in boy dorm rooms as we speak.
+American flags, school flags, sports team flags, state flags and others with sayings parents would rather not be privy to are proudly displayed in boy dorm rooms as we speak.
 This is the male version of wall tapestries I guess in that they are large and can cover up a crapton of cinderblock if placed correctly.

 4. Bedding beatdown